isomerpages/govtech-gobusiness/_FAQ/1g-employees.md

 #### **6. What will happen to my foreign workers since I am not allowed to operate during this period?
 Can I repatriate my workers since I cannot operate now?**
 Instead of repatriation or retrenchment, we urge employers to first consider cost-saving measures to manage excess manpower.
 E.g. look at training, redeployment, reasonable adjustment of salaries etc. Please take note of MOM’s guidelines on cost saving measures and retrenchment: [https://www.mom.gov.sg/employment-practices/retrenchment](https://www.mom.gov.sg/employment-practices/retrenchment){:target="_blank"}

 If it is assessed that the foreigner workers are still not needed, employers may give consent for them to be transferred to other employers facing manpower shortages.
-Employers can approach SBF at manpowerconnect@sbf.org.sg or visit SBF's website.
+Employers can approach SBF at <a href = "mailto: manpowerconnect@sbf.org.sg">manpowerconnect@sbf.org.sg</a> or visit SBF's website.

 If foreign workers would like to head home, companies will have to cancel the work passes, repatriate the workers and bear the repatriation cost.